 - The pollinator plant must also come into bloom at the same time as the plant from which you are trying to get berries.
 Because plants bloom at different times in different areas, ask local nurseries or an extension service to recommend a suitable pollinator.

 One possibility is to pair a V. carlesii with a V. x burkwoodii 'Mohawk,' since the latter is a hybrid cultivar, with one of the parents being V. carlesii.
 But before you buy, inquire at the garden center as to whether the two plants come into bloom at the same time in your area.
 Better yet, if you will be shopping for the two at the same time, buy them only if both are blooming.

-Their blossoms are among the landscape's most fragrant flowers.
+No doubt, the single most outstanding feature of Korean spice viburnum shrubs is their aromatic quality.
 Another plus is that these plants are among the flowering shrubs that bloom in early spring, satisfying our craving to see landscape color as soon as possible once winter ends.
 Honorable mention goes to the color of their fall foliage.
 In fact, they are undoubtedly one of the best shrubs for fall color.

 Wildlife Attracted to Korean Spice Viburnum Shrubs

 These bushes are among the many plants that attract butterflies.
 Specifically, the caterpillars of spring azure blue butterflies use Korean spice viburnums as a food source.
 Wild birds are also attracted to the shrubs, to feed on the berries (if present).
 As to a certain unwanted visitor from the Animal Kingdom, one can list them among the rabbit-proof flowers with some confidence.